MicrosoftDocs/windows-powershell-docs/docset/windows/troubleshootingpack/invoke-troubleshootingpack.md

 The command specifies an answer file, previously created by using the **Get-TroubleshootingPack** cmdlet.

 ### Troubleshooting commands for all the components or devices and save all reports in C:\Diagresult
-make a folder "DiagResult" in C:\
+Make a folder "DiagResult" in C:\
 then open powershell application with administrator right, type the following

 01. Apps